 A number of the confessions at Stanton were made during and at the close of the discussion.
 Stanton surely has a fine congregation.
 I always enjoy my visits there.
 Brethren let us awake unto righteousness, and be ready for His coming, for surely it is not going to be long.
-May God bless
+May God bless all who are honest, is the prayer of,

-Your servant and brother in Christ,
+Your servant and brother in Christ ALVA JOHNSON.

-ALVA JOHNSON.